The different types of vibrating sex toys, explained. From a clitoral stimulator to an oral sex simulator, read our beginners guide to vibrators!

 For a more expansive type of stimulation, try a toy that cups the entire vulva.
 Perfect for slow solo sex (we promise it’s a thing!), vulval vibrators encourage more mindful masturbation.
 Like the embrace of another hand between your legs, they are made to fit and massage the labia, clitoral glans, and the very start of the vaginal opening all at the same time.
 This all-encompassing stimulation allows for grounding, a masturbation technique known for its multiple orgasm potential!

 An organic shape, like The Ballerina, means it sits in your palm naturally and can be used hands-free too.
 If you do want to invite a partner in on your sex-pamper session, the shape also lends itself to intuitive use.

 When it comes to types of vibrators for female pleasure, one of the most iconic is also well-known as the neck massager in SATC.
 Wand vibrators really paved the way for more open conversations about the fact that vulva owners do masturbate (duh!).
 The plug-in-at-the-wall sex toy is as versatile as it is powerful, with a handle long enough to reach difficult erogenous spots like the perineum.

 Often resembling a microphone, the rounded head provides strong external stimulation.
-That said, if you’re using a dildo penetratively then a wand held at the base can make some moves too - like a makeshift vibrator (the only kind that’s safe!).
+That said, if you’re using a dildo penetratively, a wand held at the base can make some moves, too - like a makeshift vibrator (the only safe kind!).

 When it comes to internal pleasure, it’s important to remember we don’t have to go deep.
 The first third of the vagina contains 90% of its nerve endings, so here’s where penetration can really feel stimulating.
 Size does not matter, more the technique that we use.